First Time in Da Nang? Here's What You Need to Know Before You Go.

 Final Thoughts

 Da Nang is a city that invites you to slow down, observe and discover at your own pace.
-Whether you are sipping a coffee at a corner cafe or wandering through a hidden pagoda, Da Nang offers a gentler more rounded introduction to Vietnam's central coast.
+Whether you are sipping a coffee at a corner cafe or wandering through a hidden pagoda, Da Nang offers a gentler, more rounded introduction to Vietnam's central coast.

 Explore More